 - Keep away from bright light

-Bass, a popular American game fish, are very hardy and can tolerate low water temperatures.
-Bass eat worms, insects, larvae as well as high protein pellets.
-They prefer to feed on food that stays on the surface or that sinks slowly, rather than to feed off the bottom of the tank.
+A famous American game fish, Bass are very hardy and can tolerate low water temperatures.
+Bass eats worms, insects, larvae as well as high protein pellets.
+They prefer to feed on food that stays on the surface or sinks slowly rather than feed off the bottom of the tank.

 There are many species of Bass to choose from.
 These are among the most popular for aquaponics:

-- Hybrid striped bass is well suited for aquaponics as they are hardy and resilient to extremes of temperatures and low dissolved oxygen.
+- Hybrid striped Bass is well suited for aquaponics as they are hardy and resilient to extreme temperatures and low dissolved oxygen.

-- Largemouth bass – The northern strain and the Florida strain is generally larger and live much longer.
+- Largemouth bass – The northern and Florida strains are generally more significant and live much longer.

-- Australian bass is small to medium-sized.
-They feed on insects, or on protein-rich pellets.
+- Australian Bass is small to medium-sized.
+They feed on insects or protein-rich pellets.

-Though not considered a beginner species for aquaponics, Largemouth bass is widely used in aquaponics systems due to its potential for growth.
+Though not considered a beginner species for aquaponics, Largemouth bass is widely used in aquaponics systems due to its growth potential.
 A full-sized adult largemouth bass can reach 12 lbs. in weight in 16 months.

-Though much maintenance is required for largemouth bass, their size and hearty meat provide a very rewarding harvest.
+Though much maintenance is required for largemouth Bass, their size and hearty meat provide a rewarding harvest.

 - Temp: 75 - 86°F / 24 - 30° C